-Tom Mangan of the excellent Bay Area hiking blog Two-Heel Drive wrItes in exquisite detail about his recent outing to Ed Levin County Park.
+Tom Mangan of the excellent Bay Area hiking blog Two-Heel Drive writes in exquisite detail about his recent outing to Ed Levin County Park.
 He’s got great photos of his jaunt, but what interests me the most is his encounter with cattle:

 I saw the little black angus calf wandering about, baying for its mom, about 100 yards down the trail.
 I wondered where mom was because the only time a cow will trouble itself to stop grazing is if you block her view of her baby.
 Not seeing baby can cause cows to identify the nearest hiker in the vicinity, assign blame, then charge.
 If you were as dumb as the droppings you leave all over the trails, you’d do the same.